mrettl/conforce/README.md

 [![Documentation Status](https://readthedocs.org/projects/conforce/badge/?version=latest)](https://conforce.readthedocs.io/en/latest/?badge=latest)

-Conforce is a Python package for the computation of configurational (material) forces.
+Conforce is a Python package and Abaqus plug-in for the computation of configurational (material) forces.
 The computation is automatically generated and compiled from symbolic calculations into C code.
 A C binding allows access to the C functions from Python.
 This makes conforce fast enough to compute an entire finite element model